 After a slow start and generally unsympathetic reviews upon its publication in May 1943, the book became a best-seller, and by the end of 1949, it had sold half a million copies.
 The protagonist, an architect named Howard Roark, embodied Rand’s ideal man, an individualist who would assert his own convictions in the face of complete social opposition.
 In the novel’s climactic scene, Roark blows up a public housing project (before occupation) rather than see his vision and plans grossly distorted.
 Yet Roark is not the thorough outcast he might seem.
 At his subsequent trial, he speaks so eloquently about his beliefs that the jury refuses to convict him.
 Rand wrote the screenplay for the movie version, starring Gary Cooper and Patricia Neal, which was released in 1949.
 The popular success of The Fountainhead established Rand’s career as a novelist and put her on secure financial ground for the first time in her life.

-Her increasing fame brought her hundreds of fan letters and enlarged her social circle.
+Rand’s increasing fame brought her hundreds of fan letters and enlarged her social circle.
 By the early 1950s, she had cultivated a devoted coterie consisting mostly of college students and recent graduates eager to emulate her fictional heroes.
 Two of them, Nathan Blumenthal and his eventual wife, Barbara Weidman, apparently became so important to Rand that, in 1951, she and her husband followed them to New York City, where Rand and her husband spent the rest of their lives.
 In New York, Rand continued to work on what would be her last novel, Atlas Shrugged.
 In regular Saturday night salons, she would share portions of her work-in-progress with her group.

 Rand and her husband served as witnesses at Blumenthal and Weidman’s wedding in 1953, testifying to their close relationship.
 In her 1986 biography of Rand, Weidman claims the dubious distinction of naming the sexual attraction between her own husband and Rand in late 1954.
 Once that element was acknowledged, both Rand and Blumenthal (now named Nathaniel Branden) evidently felt justified by Rand’s own tenets in embarking on an intense secret affair.
 According to Rand, sexual desire should go hand-in-hand with intellectual respect and shared ideals.
 Given their mutual interests and commitments, it was inevitable for a physical passion to develop between them—and unthinkable for it not to be fulfilled, despite their marriages and the twenty-five-year age difference.
-When Atlas Shrugged appeared—through Random House, after a search for a publishing house that would not cut her work— a joint dedication to her husband and to Branden.
+When Atlas Shrugged appeared—through Random House, after a search for a publishing house that would not cut her work— it included a joint dedication to her husband and to Branden.

 Like The Fountainhead, Atlas Shrugged eventually became a best-seller.
 Like the earlier novel, it attracted negative reviews.
 Most critics found the premise of the novel—that the most gifted, creative, and successful members of a society are exploited by the untalented and unappreciative masses—only slightly less implausible than the major action of the novel, a strike of geniuses to force an end to their abuse.